gisquick/gisquick-doc/user-manual/project-publishing.rst

 .. _plugin-publish-directory:

-When ``Publish`` button is pressed, unique project file name with timestamp together with its metafile are created.
-By default, timestamped files are created in the same directory as original QGIS project.
-Optionally the destination directory can be changed by ``Change`` button.
-In this case data source files are also copied to the newly defined directory.
+When ``Publish`` button is pressed, the unique project file name with timestamp together with it's metafile is created.
+By default, timestamped files are created in the same directory as the original QGIS project.
+Optionally the destination directory can be changed by the ``Change`` button.
+In this case, data source files are also copied to the newly defined directory.

-The published project together with data can be optionally zipped into archive, which can be easily uploaded to the publication server, see ``Create project zip file for upload`` option.
+The published project together with data can be optionally zipped into an archive, which can be easily uploaded to the publication server, see ``Create project zip file for upload`` option.

 Transferring project to publication server
 ------------------------------------------

-Publication process is finished by transferring project to the publication server.
-The procedure will be explained on **demo publication server** (https://projects.gisquick.org).
+The publication process is finished by transferring a project to the publication server.
+The procedure will be explained on the **demo publication server** (https://projects.gisquick.org).

 .. note:: |note| The publication procedure can differ when running own Gisquick instance.

-First of all a new user account must be created on publication server.
-This can be done easily by filling registration form available at https://projects.gisquick.org/accounts/register/.
+First of all, a new user account must be created on a publication server.
+This can be done easily by filling the registration form available at https://projects.gisquick.org/accounts/register/.

 .. figure:: ../img/gisquick-new-account-0.svg

    Registration form for creating a new user account.

-After pressing ``CREATE ACCOUNT`` button an confirmation mail should be send to given e-mail address.
+After pressing ``CREATE ACCOUNT`` button a confirmation mail should be send to a given e-mail address.

 .. figure:: ../img/gisquick-new-account-1.svg
    :width: 75%

-   Completation of registration process will be done by pressing ``ACTIVATE ACCOUNT`` button.
+   Completion of registration process will be done by pressing ``ACTIVATE ACCOUNT`` button.

-Afterwards a new user is notified about successfull singing-in.
+Afterwards, a new user is notified about successfull singing-in.

 .. figure:: ../img/gisquick-new-account-2.svg

    A new user account has been successfully created.

-After clicking on ``CONTINUE`` button a new user will be redicted to the publication server welcome screen.
+After clicking on ``CONTINUE`` button a new user will be redirected to the publication server welcome screen.

 .. figure:: ../img/gisquick-new-account-3.svg